intfract/igcsekit/README.md

 ## Contributing

 You can fork this repository on [GitHub](https://github.com/intfract) or use the `git clone` command if you want to contribute code.
-Please contact `u_int` on discord if you want to write notes or donate study material to this website.
+Please contact authors on discord if you want to write notes or donate study material to this website.
 All types of contributions are welcome.

-> [!WARNING]
-> The user `u_int` is no longer active on discord.
-Please contact the other contributors.

 ## Features